CyndiMorris/AnalyticsProjects/FindingDonors/README.md

 - `census.csv`: The project's dataset that will need to be loaded into the notebook.
 - `visuals.py`: A Python file containing visualization code that is run behind-the-scenes.
 Do not modify

-A **README** file has also been provided with the project files which may contain additional necessary information or instruction for the project.